mufeez-amjad/uw-scripts/README.md

 test.sh
 ```

-Tests must be end in `.in` and must be located under the correct question directory ex. `a1/q1/`.
+Tests must end in `.in` and must be located under the correct question directory ex. `a1/q1/`.

 It outputs the diff (if any) or valgrind output (if errors exist) as well as indicator of the tests run:
 - `F` indicates diff doesn't match